 - Chicken: I usually buy chicken breasts or thighs for this recipe.
 To make things super easy, buy boneless, skinless chicken.

-- Marinade: Lemon juice, lemon zest, olive oil, garlic, oregano, salt, and pepper.
+- Chicken Marinade: Lemon juice, lemon zest, olive oil, garlic, oregano, salt, and pepper.

-- Place the chicken on the grill and DO NOT move it until it's time to flip it.
-Just let it do its thing.
+- Place the chicken on the grill, and DO NOT move until it’s time to flip it. *Reduce the temperature to Medium.

-- Grill 8 minutes on the first side and 6 to 8 minutes on the second side.
+- Grill 6 to 8 minutes per side.

-- Use a probe thermometer to make sure you have the proper temperature.
+- Use a probe thermometer to ensure you have the proper temperature or 165℉ at the thickest part.

 Make sure that your chicken is cooked to the proper internal temperature.
 The safe internal temperature is 165℉!